ChristopherA/intro-mac-command-line/part2-prepare.md

 Install Node
 ------------

 [Node](https://nodejs.org) is a popular web server tool that runs Javascript.
-Installed on the Mac, it also provides an interactive environment for learning how to Javascript code and use various frameworks.
+Installed on the Mac, it also provides an interactive environment for learning how to run Javascript code and use various frameworks.
 We are installing it because a number of tutorials later use it.

 ```
 $ brew install node